Fixed point theorems for Boolean networks expressed in terms of forbidden subnetworks: A forbidden subnetwork theorem

 \section{A forbidden subnetwork theorem}

-In this section, we introduce a class $\F$ networks, and we prove that it has the following property: Every subnetworks of $f$ (and $f$ itself in particular) has a unique fixed point if and only if $f$ has no subnetwork in $\F$.
+In this section, we introduce the class $\F$ of even- and odd-self dual networks, and we prove that it has the following property: Every subnetworks of $f$ (and $f$ itself in particular) has a unique fixed point if and only if $f$ has no subnetwork in $\F$.

 We say that $f$ is {\bf self-dual} if

 Equivalently, $f$ is self-dual if $\f(x\o 1)=\f(x)$ for all $x\in\B^V$.

 We say that $f$ is {\bf even} if the image set of $\f$ is the set of even points of~$\B^V$, that is,